radius-project/docs/docs/content/guides/recipes/Terraform/howto-private-registry/index.md

 ---
 type: docs
-title: "How-To: Set up a private registry for your Terraform Radius Recipes"
+title: "How-To: Pull Terraform modules from private git repositories"
-linkTitle: "Set up a private registry"
+linkTitle: "Private git repos"
-description: "Learn how to configure your Radius Environment to leverage your private registry as storage for your custom Recipe templates"
+description: "Learn how to setup your Radius environment to pull Terraform Recipe templates from a private git repository."
 weight: 500
 categories: "How-To"
 tags: ["recipes", "terraform"]
 ---

-This how-to guide will provide an overview of how to:
+This how-to guide will describe how to:

-- Configure a Radius Environment that leverages a [Radius secret store]({{< ref secretstore >}}) to register a [private Terraform registry](https://developer.hashicorp.com/terraform/registry/private) for your Recipe templates.
+- Configure a Radius Environment to be able to pull Terraform Recipe templates from a private git repository.

 ### Prerequisites